 The path was easy at first, but once we got to the clearing where we could see the city, the strenuous hike began.
 Some of the terrains were difficult to walk as our trainers didn’t have the grip, making it quite slippery while walking up or down this steep hill.
 There wasn’t much shade on the way up, and it was already scorching hot around 11 am.
 In the end, we stopped halfway and decided not to finish the hike.

-P/S: This grass in Sabah we called it as Rumput Malaysia, and I saw this grass during the hike to Cerro de Las Tres Cruces.
-It’s actually native to the Americas, and its scientific name is Chromolaena Odorata.
+P/S: This grass in Sabah we called Rumput Malaysia, and I saw this grass during the hike to Cerro de Las Tres Cruces.
+It was actually native to the Americas, and its scientific name is Chromolaena Odorata.

 We followed the crowd back, and the trail led us to Avenida 2 Oeste.
 The condition of the path wasn’t as ‘pretty’ as the one we took earlier.
 Overall, it’s a great exercise, and I could say that it was quite challenging compared to the Monseratte hike in Bogota where the path was well maintained.